tmtsoftware/esw/docs/src/main/technical/agent-service-tech.md

 ## Agent Implementation

-Agent is an Pekko actor which can spawn or kill a JVM process (at this time) depending on the received message.
+Agent is a Pekko actor which can spawn or kill a JVM process (at this time) depending on the received message.
 If actor receives a spawn message(e.g., `SpawnSequenceManager` etc), it will first check if the given component is already registered in the Location Service.
 If yes, it replies with a failure response indicating the component already exists; otherwise,  it tries to spawn the component.